Operational Guidelines: One-Parent Family Payment

 See Claims and Late Claims guidelines for more information.

-The allowance is payable on a reducing scale over a two year period, that is 100% of a person's social welfare payment (in this case One-Parent Family Payment (OFP)) in year one and 75% in year two.
-Applicants must be setting up a self-employment business that has been approved in writing, in advance, by a Local Integrated Development Company or a Case Officer from this department.
+The allowance is payable on a reducing scale over a two year period, that is 100% of a person's social welfare payment in year one and 75% in year two.
+Applicants must be setting up a self-employment business that has been approved in writing, in advance, by a Local Integrated Development Company or an Employment Personal Advisor (EPA) from this department.

 A person in receipt of Back to Work Enterprise Allowance may retain secondary benefits, for example Fuel Allowance, while in receipt of One-Parent Family Payment.
 Other payments a person may qualify for are: Rent Allowance, Back to School Clothing and Footwear Allowance and a Medical Card.